 Lodgement of appeals

-Appeals to the University Appeals Committee must be made on the ‘Appeal against exclusion – University Appeals Committee’ application.
-The completed form must be lodged with RMIT Connect or via email to email@example.com within 20 working days from the date of the exclusion notification from the Registrar.
+Appeals against exclusion must be made on the ‘Appeal against exclusion – University Appeals Committee (UAC)’ form.
+The completed form must be submitted within 20 working days from the date of the exclusion notification from the Academic Registrar's Group.
+Submit your appeal with Student Connect or by email in PDF or JGP format from your RMIT student email account to VN Assessment Support at firstname.lastname@example.org.